Not just the market. Not just the plate. But the whole journey?

 Qualification:

-A high school diploma or an associate degree in
+- High school diploma or associate degree.

 Salary: